AndrijaSkontra/neovim-configuration/README.md

 - [x] switch to oil or nerdtree
 - [ ] set up rest.nvim (for rest api testing)
 - [ ] test javascript lsp auto import and errors (is this a js problem?)
+- [ ] make a cool auto command for commenting jsx files (or keymap?), can use surround.nvim